At a Glance

 CounterMail’s philosophy is simple: offer the most secure online email service on the internet, with excellent and free support.
 That’s why it’s listed as my first pick.

 CounterMail’s servers are located in Sweden.
 Like Germany, Sweden is enforcing the EU data privacy protection laws (GDPR) per May 25, 2018 (GDPR).
 In 1973, Sweden was one of the first countries to enact laws that protect the privacy of personal data.

-The email provider uses diskless data servers, which basically means that outside parties can’t read any in- and outgoing email traffic.
+The email provider uses diskless data servers.
+Their web server does not log any IP addresses, increasing security, and preventing the web server from leaking IP addresses to a hard drive.
+All servers are run only from CD-ROM disks.
 Also, CounterMail is the only provider with 100% transparency on how their security systems work.

 The company focuses entirely on your security.
 It’s also the only web-based service provider that implements a USB dongle feature.
+The USB dongle is a USB stick with a keyfile consisting of 512 random bits.
 This provides an additional layer of protection in the form of physical security.

 If you enable this feature, you’ll need a key to log in and decrypt your emails from CounterMail’s server.
 This means that you’ll be the only one with access to your account.
 The only downside of this feature is when you lose or forget to bring your dongle – you won’t be able to log in.